franciskershaw/festiviews/README.md

 * Tree structure can be implemented with use of the burger icon on mobile devices.
 * Priority of links on the navigation bar should go from left to right.
 * Priority reads as follows: logo on the far left, search bar directly in the centre, then far right navigation links are to browse all festivals, sign in/register/log out, favourites, and finally FAQ
-* The most important *CTAs* are present on the home landing page - browse all for any user who reaches the site, and create account for anyone who is not logged in.
+* The most important *CTAs* are present on the home landing page - 'browse all' for any user who reaches the site, and 'create account' for anyone who is not logged in.
 * Where applicable the user should not be clicking more than three times to reach the end of their user journey.

 ### Skeleton Plane

 Low fidelity wireframes were my next step during planning of this project, and as with my previous projects I used [inVision](https://www.invisionapp.com/) to produce these.
-I took a conscious decision this time around to go into serious detail with these wireframes as the scope of the website is so large.
+I made a conscious decision this time around to go into serious detail with these wireframes as the scope of the website is so large.
 This would help iron out most of the design and layout issues before coding began, and also in general would make my life a lot easier by providing a clear vision in my head of how the site should be presented.

 ![All wireframes](static/images/festiviews_all_wireframes.png)
 ![Landing wireframe](static/images/homepage_wireframe.png)